List of The Blacklist characters: Matias Solomon

 While being transported by federal agents, Solomon is rescued by an unknown person driving a Rolls-Royce.
 Then, working for Susan Hargrave, he plots to steal a nuclear weapon.
 This plot turns out to be a decoy to divert the FBI's attention from his real mission: capturing Liz Keen.
 He and his men surround the church where Liz and Tom are about to be married and demand that Liz come with them or they will kill everyone else and take her by force.
 However, Reddington, Tom, and the task force members can fend off Solomon's men long enough for Ressler to come to the rescue, allowing Liz and Tom to escape.
 He chases Liz again after her escape and hunts her ambulance as Red tries to take her to the hospital to save her life.
 Solomon can disable Red's vehicle and pins him and his men down.
 Eventually FBI backup arrives and Solomon flees as his men are killed.
 However, the delay in getting to the hospital caused by Solomon's attack causes Liz to apparently die due to complications during childbirth.

 In "Alexander Kirk", Solomon and Tom are forced to work together in an operation to take down Blacklister Alexander Kirk who had orchestrated the attack on Liz.
 During the mission, Tom and Solomon rob a pharmacy together and Tom shoots Solomon in the gut in revenge for the attempt on Liz's life.
 Minutes later the police enter to find a pool of blood but no sign of Solomon himself.

+Solomon is later revealed to have survived in The Blacklist: Redemption and continues working as an operative for Susan Hargrave’s private military organization, Halcyon Aegis.
+In the series premiere, Solomon participates in a covert extraction operation in Syria alongside Tom Keen and Nez Rowan.
+He remains affiliated with Halcyon Aegis throughout the series and is involved in multiple international missions conducted on behalf of private clients and government entities.
+During the season, Solomon assists in operations involving the recovery of kidnapped individuals, intelligence retrieval, and the neutralization of high-value targets.
+He works directly under Susan Hargrave and frequently accompanies Tom Keen on field assignments despite their prior conflict.
+As the internal dispute between Susan Hargrave and her husband Howard Hargrave intensifies, Solomon supports Susan’s leadership of Halcyon Aegis.
+He participates in operations connected to Howard’s return and the struggle for control of the organization.
+In the series finale, Solomon remains aligned with Susan Hargrave following the exposure of Howard’s activities.